rflstruthers/ASP.NET-MVC-Back-End-Projects/README.md

             }
         }

 The CartItem Controller has methods for adding an item to the cart, displaying the items in the cart, increasing and decreasing the quantity of a product, as well as deleting a product from the cart and viewing the product's details.
 I had to determine the user's identity in order to make the CartItem object specific to the user.
+The AddToCart method checks whether the selected Product is already in the CartItems database table, if it isn't then the Product is added as a CartItem, if it is, then the Quantity property is increased by one.

         // Add selected Product to CartItems
         // Check if Product already exists in CartItems, if so then add 1 to the Quantity,